peterdillon/Grunt-PostCSS-Boilerplate/README.md

 ### Installation

-I started by looking at other peoples gruntifiles, reading docs and (admittedly) had trouble getting PostCSS to run in the first place.
-After a ton of troubleshooting, I finally got it to just about where I "think" I can use this on a production project.
+After a ton of troubleshooting, I finally got it to just about where I "think" I can use this on a production (IE8) project.
 Now it is here for you to use as a reference and starting point.

 ## What PostCSS and other plugins I'm using